vonglasow/atoum-documentation/source/en/asserters/output.inc.rst

 .. hint::
    ``hasLengthLessThan`` is a method inherited from the ``string`` asserter.
-   For more information, refer to the documentation  for :ref:`string::hasLengthLessThan <string-has-length-less-than>`
+   For more information, refer to the documentation of :ref:`string::hasLengthLessThan <string-has-length-less-than>`

 .. _output-is-empty: